adscorp100/mdhomecarebuild/src/content/blog/ndis-support-worker-pay-rates.md

 - Level 2 and Level 3 support worker NDIS pay rates differ based on qualifications and responsibilities, with Level 3 support workers earning more.
 - Independent support worker pay rates may be negotiated directly with self-managed NDIS participants.

-## What Are NDIS Support Worker Pay Rates in 2024?
+## What Are the NDIS Pay Rates for Support Workers in 2024-2025?

 NDIS support worker pay rates are the hourly wages set for workers assisting people with disabilities under the National Disability Insurance Scheme (NDIS).
 These rates depend on various factors, including the worker's qualifications and the time of the support provided.
 For example, unqualified support workers might earn between $30.96 and $35.08 per hour, while team leaders could earn up to $42.31 per hour, based on 2024-2025 figures.